Third-Party Data Providers Ruin Simple Mechanisms

-The item for sale takes one of $n$ possible types, and the bidder's valuation may depend on the item type.
-The bidder does not know the type $i$ of the item, but has a publicly-known prior $\vec{\pi}$ over the item types.
-We let $\pi(i)$ denote the prior probability that the item is of type~$\itemtype$.
+The item for sale takes one of $n$ possible types, and the buyer's valuation may depend on the item type.
+The buyer does not know the type $\itemtype$ of the item, but has a publicly-known prior $\vec{\pi}$ over the item types.
+We let $\pi(\itemtype)$ denote the prior probability that the item is of type~$\itemtype$.
 In the case of ad-auctions, the seller is an ad-platform, the buyer is an advertiser, and the item is a user who will be shown an ad.
 Item types reflect the heterogeneity in the different types of users, and it is clear that the value to an advertiser of an ad depends on the type of user who will be the ad.